 Urban: The size of most urban skateboards are less than 38 inches to make it easy and simple to carry around and store.
-And usually, they have kicktails which are convenient to flip the board or make a turn.
+And usually they have kicktails which is convenient to flip the board or make a turn.

 Off-road: Compared with urban skateboards, off-road skateboards are normally more than 38 inches long.
 Since they are bigger, they can’t be easily put away after use.

 Urban: Urban skateboards are made exclusively for concrete and asphalt, so the wheels can be stiff and they don’t have to be pneumatic rubber wheels.
-The wheels are much smaller as there are not too many obstacles on campus or flat grounds.
+The wheels are much more smaller as there are not too much obstacles on campus or flat grounds.

 Off-road: In order to traverse difficult terrains like grass, dirt and gravel off-road, wheels need to be bigger and hopefully feature pneumatic tires which provide extra grip and traction.
 Pneumatic rubber wheels won’t wear out as easily as plastic wheels and they are capable of rolling on all types of terrain with perfect ease.

-Urban: For urban skateboards, a single motor would be fine to provide sufficient power for the rider to reach the destination as there is less friction between the wheels and ground.
+Urban: For urban skateboards, single motor would be fine to provide sufficient power for the rider to reach the destination as there are less friction between the wheels and ground.